 This all-day workshop gives learners and educators the chance to understand the benefits of Open Badges, an alternative tool for recognizing skills and credentials.
 Through a series of speakers, inspiring “ignite” sessions and interactive design sessions, forum participants connect with other open learning enthusiasts and learn how to leverage Open Badges, both in education and the workplace.

 eCampusOntario brings together education and industry partners to learn more about using digital credentials.
-Learn more about Open Badge events and activities.
+Learn more about our Open Badge events.